-Based on the input data file worked out for question (d), simulate the acceleration of a single particle, through the intrinsic resonance $G\gamma_R = 4 - \nu_Z$, from a distance of a few times the resonance strength upstream (this requires determining BORO value under OBJET) to a distance of a few times the resonance strength downstream of the resonance, at an acceleration rate of $10 \, \text{kV/turn}$.
+Based on the input data file worked out for question (d), simulate the acceleration of a single particle, through the intrinsic resonance $G\gamma_R = 4 - \nu_y$, from a distance of a few times the resonance strength upstream (this requires determining BORO value under OBJET) to a distance of a few times the resonance strength downstream of the resonance, at an acceleration rate of 10 kV/turn.

 OBJET[KOBJ=8] can be used to allow to easily define an initial invariant value.
+Start with spin vertical.
 On a common graph, plot $S_y(turn)$ for a few different values of the vertical betatron invariant (the horizontal invariant value does not matter - explain that statement, it can be taken zero).
 Derive the resonance strength from these tracking, check against theory.